Jim Drake (engineer): Development of new designs

 Drake never stopped innovating.
 He continued to design cutting edge windsurfing equipment throughout his entire lifetime.
 During the 1980s and 1990s he produced a wide range of custom board shapes that challenged the status quo and introduced revolutionary short and wide as well as long and narrow board concepts to the sport.

-See Drake's physics of windsurfing here.

 Drake is also credited as one of the primary inventors of a widely popular offshoot of windsurfing now called "winging."
-In 1981 Drake and European windsurfing pioneer,Ullirich Stanciu, together invented the first hand held wing used on a sailboard.
+In 1981 Drake and European windsurfing pioneer, Ullirich Stanciu, together invented the first hand held wing used on a sailboard.
 Their concept was based on the symmetrical shape of the flying fish.
 Unlike windsurfing, their wing rig was hand held and not fixed to the board via a mast.
-They applied for a patent on their concept, but prior art was discovered.
+They received a patent on their concept.

 In 1998 Drake met Svein Rassmussen, owner of the windsurfing company Starboard.
 The two began a productive, successful and award-winning design collaboration.
 At Starboard, Drake and Rassmussen developed an entirely new class of board design known as "formula".
 The formula board is a short and wide light wind race design that uses a very long and narrow skeg.
 When combined with a large sail, the formula board allows a sailor to reach relatively high planing speed with only a minimal amount of wind.
 Drake's advanced aerodynamic and hydrodynamic engineering ability provided the needed skill set to produce Starboard's world leading boards such as the Formula 175, Apollo, Gemini, Serenity, Hypersonic and Fish among others.
 Most recently, Drake helped develop the short, wide race designs that led to the Starboard IQ foil class boards being used in the 2024 olympic games.

 Drake produced a number of "outside the box" new designs that provided World Champions as well as the average windsurfing participant with better options for their needs.
 Many say he once again "re-invented" the sport of windsurfing with his tandem, short and wide as well as long and narrow board designs.

 Early in the Stand Up Paddle board evolution, Drake was highly influential through his contributions to Starboard with a number of highly successful shapes in both recreational and racing SUP design.

 Jim Drake lived a richly rewarding and influential life.
-His contributions to Aerospace, Windsurfing, SUP and Winging will have a deep and lasting impact.
+His contributions to aerospace, windsurfing, SUP and winging will have a deep and lasting impact.